Repository Reporting and Blockchain

 SFTR (Securities Financing Transactions Regulation) Delegated Reporting

-XVA Blockchain is strongly focused on the new regulatory approaches like double-sided reporting in SFTR or EMIR STS and additional data demands emerging from the needs for bilateral margining, collateral management, and the mandatory introduction of initial margins in OTC markets.
+XVA Blockchain is strongly focused on the new regulatory approaches like double-sided reporting in SFTR or EMIR and additional data demands emerging from the needs for bilateral margining, collateral management, and the mandatory introduction of initial margins in OTC markets.

 Whenever existing reference and market data is sufficient within your existing IT systems: our reconciliation layer on blockchain can be applied.
 In the regulatory reporting space we are proud to be the partner of DTCC.